 In F2016, the Jewish Federation of Winnipeg funded 55 individuals to participate in Birthright.
 In F2015, 2 individuals participated in a pilot Birthright program for young adults with disabilities.
 This new program will continue to plan trips every two years.

 Jewish Federation of Winnipeg is big-cap charity with $5.5m in donations in F2015.
 Administrative costs were 18% of revenues and fundraising costs were 10% of donations.
 For every $1 donated, 72 cents went to the cause.
 This falls within Charity Intelligence’s reasonable range for overhead spending.
 Funding reserves of $2.5m can cover 7 months (59%) of the charity’s annual grants.

-This charity report is an update that is currently being reviewed by Jewish Federation of Winnipeg.
+This charity report is an update that has been sent for review to Jewish Federation of Winnipeg.
 Changes and edits may be forthcoming.

 Updated July 6, 2017 by Juliana Badovinac.

 |Fundraising costs as % of donations||10.0%||10.5%||11.1%|